technofocus-pte/knwmgmtprv/Lab Guides/Lab 5 - Working with Microsoft Syntex for Intelligent Document Processing/Lab 5 - Working with Microsoft Syntex for Intelligent Document Processing.md

 # Lab 5 – Working with Microsoft Syntex for Intelligent Document Processing

+## Objective

+This Lab guides you through creating and exploring a few document processing features available in Microsoft Syntex

 ## Exercise 1 – Exploring Prebuilt Document Processing Features

 ### Task 1 – Enable the prebuilt model processing feature to process files